 (8) Each deputy quarry manager and alternate quarry manager appointed under this section is deemed to be the quarry manager and has the powers, functions and duties of a quarry manager under this Act for such periods of duty as the deputy or alternate has been appointed, but the appointment of a deputy or an alternate quarry manager does not relieve the quarry manager from responsibility for the exercise and performance of powers, functions and duties while serving as quarry manager.

-[Section 38 amended by No. 68 of 2004 s.
+[Section 38 amended: No. 68 of 2004 s.
 45.]

 38A.
 Managers to record periods of duty in mine record book